code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-annotations-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-jms/tree/master/spring-jms-activemq-boot){:target="_blank"}.
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-jms/tree/master/spring-jms-annotations){:target="_blank"}.
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In above example, we were able to autoconfigure a JMS connection to ActiveMQ using Spring Boot and a couple of lines of code.
+In above example, we were able to autoconfigure a JMS connection to ActiveMQ using Spring annotations and a couple of lines of code.

 Drop a comment in case you thought the example was helpful or if you found something was missing.